 Set on the sun-drenched coast, festival-goers spend their days lapping up the sun or taking a dip in the Tagus river, before the main lineup kick starts a night of full-throttle partying that doesn't stop till the early morning.

 Also just 10 minutes away from some of Europe's best beaches and surfing spots, NOS Alive has become one of the continent's best loved summer music festivals.

-Slap bang on the Tajo river bank and just west of Lisbon, NOS Alive's home since its 2007 inception is the perfect urban/county setting.Expand Map
+Slap bang on the Tajo river bank and just west of Lisbon, NOS Alive's home since its 2007 inception is the perfect urban/country setting.Expand Map

 BY PLANE: If you're flying into Lisbon Airport, it's around a 50-minute journey to the festival venue.
 Take a Metro Line Vermelha to Alameda, before boarding a Metro Verde to Cais do Sodré, and lastly a CP train to Alges.
 From here the festival is just a 5-minute walk away, and will be clearly signposted.

 BY TRAIN: Once you are in Lisbon, take the Metro to Cais do Sodré before taking another train to Alges.

 BY BUS: The festival site is served by the following bus routes:

 201 (night bus – Cais Sodré – Linda a Velha)

 2 (Queluz de Baixo – Algés)